lvanni/hyperdeep/README.md

 # HYPERDEEP
 Hyperdeep is a proof of concept of the deconvolution algorithm applied on text.
-It use a standard CNN for text classification, and include one layer of deconvolution for the automatic detection of linguistic marks.
+It uses a standard CNN for text classification, and include one layer of deconvolution for the automatic detection of linguistic marks.
 This software is integrated on the Hyperbase web platform (http://hyperbase.unice.fr) - a web toolbox for textual data analysis.

 # requirements:
 - python3